Maple Shade, N.J. Brickyards Deed Histories

 There was also the C. Pardee Tile works in Perth Amboy NJ, established around 1890.
 The company manufactured front, fire, and paving brick, sewer pipe and a very limited amount of floor and glazed tiles.

-The below photo and quoted information is from the book-
+The below photo and quoted information are from the book-

 The Clays and Clay Industry of New Jersey